device42/nix_bsd_mac_inventory/README.md

 ### Note
 ----------------------------

-By default, root has permissions to run dmidecode.
+By default, root has permissions to run dmidecode, hdparm and fdisk.
 If you are running auto-discover as non-root user, you would need following in your */etc/sudoers file.*

-	%your-group-here ALL = (ALL) NOPASSWD:/usr/sbin/dmidecode
+	%<user-group-here> ALL = (ALL) NOPASSWD:/usr/sbin/dmidecode,/sbin/hdparm,/sbin/fdisk

 If this permission is missing, auto-discovery client would not be able to find out hardware, manufacturer and serial # etc.